 A local team, not a call center

 We own and operate every apartment.
-Book direct and you reach the people who run the building, instantly confirmed.
+Book direct and you reach the people who run the building — your card is not charged until confirmed.

 Getting around